Thermal History Asymmetry and Dissipation in Dense Colloidal Microgel Glasses: Introduction:

-Figs.~\ref{fig:schematicLMallrates} (c,d) respectively display loss modulus peak heights for samples of different effective volume fractions, $\phi^{25^{\circ}C}_{\textit{eff}}$, during a fixed heating and cooling ramp rate of 20$^{\circ}$C/min.
+Figs.~\ref{fig:schematicLMallrates}(c,d) respectively display loss modulus peak heights for samples of different effective volume fractions, $\phi_{eff}$, during a fixed heating and cooling ramp rate of 20$^{\circ}$C/min.
 The insets show raw loss modulus data during heating and cooling of all the samples.
-We note strong dissipation peaks in samples with larger effective volume fractions, except at the highest effective volume fraction, $\phi^{25^{\circ}C}_{\textit{eff}}$ = 2.3.
-For $\phi^{25^{\circ}C}_{\textit{eff}}<$2, we estimated an increase in the heights of the dissipation peaks with effective volume fraction.
-This result implies that microgel rearrangements, driven by the release of residual stresses, are accelerated considerably at higher volume fractions due to the strong imposed thermal shock.
-The decrease in dissipation at the highest effective volume fraction is a consequence of kinetic arrest.
-The reduced number of interparticle contacts at lower effective volume fractions diminishes the restrictions imposed by neighbouring particles, leading to weaker energy dissipation \cite{ahuja2020two}.
-Conversely, in systems characterised by higher volume fractions, an increase in particle density enhances rigidity, thus facilitating interparticle interactions and enhancing energy dissipation \cite{pham2008yielding}.
-At $\phi^{25^{\circ}C}_{\textit{eff}} =$ 1, the significant reduction in rigidity results in noisy data.}
+We note stronger dissipation peaks in samples with larger effective volume fractions, except at the highest effective volume fraction, $\phi_{eff}$= 2.3.
+For $\phi_{eff}<$ 2, the increase in heights of the dissipation peaks with effective volume fraction implies that microgel rearrangements, driven by the release of residual stresses under the imposed thermal shock, are enhanced considerably for very high $\phi_{eff}$ values.
+The decrease in dissipation at $\phi_{eff}$=2.3 is a consequence of kinetic arrest.
+It has been reported earlier that the reduced number of interparticle contacts at lower effective volume fractions diminishes the restrictions imposed by neighbouring particles, leading to weaker energy dissipation \cite{ahuja2020two}.
+Conversely, in systems characterised by higher volume fractions, an increase in particle density enhances sample rigidity, facilitates interparticle interactions and enhances energy dissipation \cite{pham2008yielding}.
+At $\phi_{eff}$= 1, suspension rigidity reduces significantly and results in noisy data as seen in Figs.~\ref{fig:schematicLMallrates}(c,d).}